Get answers for your health queries from top Doctors for FREE!

 Some common changes in bile handling after gallbladder removal include:

-Bile salt diarrhea or postcholecystectomy syndrome: This condition arises due to increased bile flow into the small intestine.
-Symptoms may include diarrhea, gas, bloating, and other digestive issues.
-Treatment options such as bile acid sequestrants and cholestyramine can effectively manage these symptoms.
+• Bile Salt Diarrhea (Postcholecystectomy Syndrome): This occurs when increased bile flows into the small intestine, leading to symptoms like diarrhea, gas, and bloating.
+Medications such as bile acid sequestrants and cholestyramine effectively manage these symptoms.

 What are the causes of bile duct obstruction after gallbladder removal?